Top 10 Online advertising services

 2015.
 Twitter Ads gets Google DoubleClick integration

-Twitter will now allow its ads to be bought through DoubleClick’s bid manager to help advertisers centralize their buying.
-Through the partnership with Google’s DoubleClick ad exchange, ad agencies and other buyers will be able to purchase inventory on websites around the web, as well as Twitter Promoted Tweets from a single interface.
-Making Twitter ads easier to buy from one of the world’s most popular tools could help boost revenue.
-That’s something Twitter needs given it missed revenue estimates in today’s earnings.
-Twitter is also hoping to strengthen advertiser confidence in the return on investment of its direct response commerce ads by working with DoubleClick to properly measure when clicks or actions on Twitter lead to a purchase or conversion.
-The program will roll out later this year, so advertisers can attribute purchases to Twitter ads across platforms, regardless of whether the ad views or purchases happened on the web or mobile.
+Twitter has announced a collaboration with DoubleClick's bid manager, allowing advertisers to streamline their ad buying process.
+Through this partnership, ad agencies and buyers can now conveniently purchase ad inventory on various websites, including Twitter Promoted Tweets, from a single interface.
+By enabling the purchase of Twitter ads through one of the world's most popular tools, Twitter aims to enhance its revenue generation, which is particularly crucial considering the recent missed revenue estimates.
+Additionally, Twitter aims to strengthen advertiser confidence in the effectiveness of its direct response commerce ads by working closely with DoubleClick to accurately measure the impact of clicks or actions on Twitter that lead to purchases or conversions.
+This upcoming program, set to launch later this year, will enable advertisers to attribute purchases to Twitter ads across platforms, irrespective of whether the ad views or purchases occurred on the web or mobile devices.

 2015.
 LinkedIn expands its marketing platform with off-site ads

-LinkedIn is launching an expanded version of its LinkedIn Ads platform.
-The platform now has five main pieces — LinkedIn Lead Accelerator, Sponsored Updates, LinkedIn Onsite Display, LinkedIn Network Display, and Sponsored InMail.
-Lead Accelerator is the big product launch, allowing businesses to divide their audiences into different segments, and then to deliver ads and content in the right sequence, targeted to each group.
-And the new Display Network allows advertisers to run ads on both LinkedIn itself and on 2,500 publisher sites across the web.
-With the new products, LinkedIn can now address the full sales funnel, first attracting customers with On Site Display and Network Display ads, moving them down the funnel with Sponsored Updates and Sponsored InMail, and helping with the final stages of customer acquisition through the Lead Accelerator.
+LinkedIn is introducing an enhanced version of its LinkedIn Ads platform, which now comprises five key components: LinkedIn Lead Accelerator, Sponsored Updates, LinkedIn Onsite Display, LinkedIn Network Display, and Sponsored InMail.
+The flagship feature, Lead Accelerator, enables businesses to segment their audiences and deliver targeted ads and content in a customized sequence for each group.
+Additionally, the new Display Network empowers advertisers to run campaigns on both LinkedIn and 2,500 publisher sites across the web.
+With these additions, LinkedIn now provides a comprehensive solution that caters to the entire sales funnel.
+It begins by attracting customers with On Site Display and Network Display ads, moves them through the funnel with Sponsored Updates and Sponsored InMail, and assists in the final stages of customer acquisition through the Lead Accelerator functionality.

 2015.
 Facebook launched automated Product Ads